cclearpartners/myi-docs/src/references/custom-parameters.md

 Identifies which custom report should handle this reporting block.

+### fieldsExcludeWithoutFls

+Silently remove List View Definitions for fields the user does not have FLS for.
+Can be set at any level, from dashboard to List View Association, depending on desired scope.

+Example usage: `fieldsExcludeWithoutFls`

+Note: For lookups, only the field on the last object is checked.

 ### filterStyle

 Sets the look of the report's filters.
 Defaults to light, can also be primary.